East Mississippi Community College: Columbus Air Force Base extension

 East Mississippi Community College opened an extension campus at Columbus Air Force Base in 1972, just four years after the Golden Triangle campus in Mayhew.
 CAFB is located 11 miles north of Columbus.
 The extension campus offers daytime, evening and online classes.
 Military students can complete their associate degrees with EMCC, or transfer credits to the Community College of the Air Force and pick up where they left off at their next duty station.
 Generally, about a third of CAFB Extension's students are active-duty military or military dependents.
 The other two-thirds are civilians from the Lowndes County area.
+This campus is closed.

 Naval Air Station Meridian extension

 Since 1989, East Mississippi Community College has offered classes year-round at its Naval Air Station Meridian Extension, located 20 miles north of Meridian.
 Military students can complete their associate degrees with EMCC, or pick up where they left off at their next duty station through an agreement with the Servicemembers Opportunity Colleges and the American Council on Education.
 Students include active-duty military, military dependents and civilians from the Lauderdale County area.
+This campus is closed.